• Skip to primary navigation

 The making of Spicy Black Beans with Homemade Chorizo

-It was coming up to Labor Day weekend, and while we are still under stay in place (SIP) orders, everyone wants to celebrate Labor Day in one way or the other.
-Labor Day, the first weekend in September, is officially the last day of summer here in the United States, although on the actual calendar, it's not until September 21st or 22nd, depending on the year, but hey, EVERYONE knows Labor Day weekend is for BBQ's, getting together with friends, and celebrating the end of summer.
+It was coming up to Labor Day weekend, and while we were still under stay-in-place (SIP) orders, everyone wanted to celebrate Labor Day in one way or the other.
+Labor Day, the first weekend in September, is officially the last day of summer here in the United States, although, on the actual calendar, it's not until September 21st or 22nd, depending on the year, but hey, EVERYONE knows Labor Day weekend is for BBQ's, getting together with friends, and celebrating the end of summer.

 Well, at least we could have the BBQ part of the program.